Dr Adam Todd

 Adam is actively involved in delivering the MPharm Programme at Newcastle; he approaches pharmacy education in an integrated way, and combines both science and practice elements in his teaching.
 Using this integrated approach, Adam has published two international books (Wiley) exploring the use of antibacterial and anticancer agents in clinical practice.

 He is an academic member of the General Pharmaceutical Council Accreditation and Recognition Panel and also contributes to the national pharmacist registration exam in his role as a question writer.

 His research is highly interdisciplinary, and uses methods from the social sciences, public health, clinical medicine, and epidemiology.
-He is an academic editor for PLOS ONE, and a member of the NIHR RfPB regional advisory for the North East and Cumbria.
+He is an academic editor for PLOS ONE, and a member of the NIHR RfPB regional advisory panel for the North East and Cumbria.

-In 2014, he led a research team that explored healthcare access of community pharmacy; the research showed that community pharmacy access is greatest in the most deprived areas - a term that was later called the ‘positive pharmacy care law’.
+He previously led a research team that explored healthcare access of community pharmacy; the research showed that community pharmacy access is greatest in the most deprived areas - a term that was later called the ‘positive pharmacy care law’.
 This research has underpinned the developed of many community pharmacy public health services in the UK.
 A current research project, an NIHR-funded trial, CHEMIST (Community pHarmaciEs Mood Intervention Study), seeks to build on this work, and explore how community pharmacies can be used to deliver psychological support to people with subthreshold depression.